abhijeetsha/Jenkins-All-Project/README.md

 1) Create one EC-2 instance on AWS take ssh and Login on command prompt.
 2) Create one IAM User and create access key and access id on aws.
-3) Install AWSCLI package on ec-2 instance and configure with aws.
+3) Install AWSCLI package on ec-2 instance and configure with aws. curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip" sudo apt-get install unzip -y unzip awscliv2.zip sudo ./aws/install
-4) Install terraform tools package on EC-2 instance.
+5) Install terraform tools package on EC-2 instance.
-5) With the help of terraform tools create EC-2 instance that name is "Master-:wqMachine"
+6) With the help of terraform tools create EC-2 instance that name is "Master-:wqMachine"
-6) After That Go To Wanderlust-Mega-Project Direcctory.
+7) After That Go To Wanderlust-Mega-Project Direcctory.
-7) Now you have to only focus on "Master-Machine"
+8) Now you have to only focus on "Master-Machine"
-8) Now you have to all types of tools install in "Master-Machine"
+9) Now you have to all types of tools install in "Master-Machine"
-9) Do step-by-step and one-by-one package install on Servers.
+10) Do step-by-step and one-by-one package install on Servers.